kwonn/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

-#### Use case: Find a person
+#### Use case: Rename tag

 **MSS**

-1. User requests to find person by name
+1. User requests to rename tag
+2. AddressBook prompts for the tag to change
+3. User inputs the tag
+4. AddressBook prompts for the new tag name
+5. User inputs new tag
+6. AddressBook replaces old tag name with new one for all contacts Use case ends.

+**Extensions**

+1a.
+There are no contacts

-2. AddressBook shows a list of persons with any of the names searched Use case ends
+> Use case ends

+3a.
+The given tag does not exist

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements